Delivering Notice Across State Lines

 A Minimum Response Window

-Once properly served, the foreign personal representative gets at least 30 days to appear or respond.
-This is a longer window than many standard Arizona service rules require, and it reflects the reality that out-of-state representatives need additional time to find local counsel and prepare a response.
+Once properly served, the foreign representative gets at least 30 days to appear or respond.
+This is longer than many standard service rules require.
+It reflects the extra time out-of-state representatives need to find local counsel.

 If service is made upon a foreign personal representative as provided in subsection A, he shall be allowed at least thirty days within which to appear or respond.